-His work has been renowned for its delicacy and clarity in technique while achieving the grandiose themes of the Renaissance.
-His death at age 37 and in the peak of his career and a consequentially smaller body of work than his contemporaries, he is still recognized as one of the most important painters of his time.
-Below are some important points in his life and career.
+Raphael’s work has been renowned for its delicacy and clarity in technique while achieving the grandiose themes of the Renaissance.
+Despite his death at the age of 37, in the peak of his career, and a consequently smaller body of work than his contemporaries, he is still recognized as one of the most important painters of his time.
+Read on to learn more key facts about Raphael, his life, and his career.

 Raphael was born to a wealthy Urbino merchant family.
-His father, Giovanni Santi di Pietro was a painter for the Duke of Urbino, Federigo da Montefeltro.
-Although his father held this high-ranking position, he was regarded as a painter “of no great merit” by Giorgio Vasari.
+His father, Giovanni Santi di Pietro, was a painter for the Duke of Urbino, Federico da Montefeltro.
+Although his father held this high-ranking position, he was regarded as a painter “of no great merit” by 16th-century artist and art historian Giorgio Vasari.

 However, Giovanni was very culturally adept, and through him, Raphael was exposed to and influenced by the modern, sophisticated cultural epicenter of Urbino.
-His father also arranged for him to study under known Italian Renaissance painter Pietro Perugino at age eight.
+Federico da Montefeltro’s court was a lively cultural center of the Italian Renaissance, attracting many leading artists of the time, including Donato Bramante, Piero della Francesca, and Leon Battista Alberti.
+His father also arranged for him to study under the renowned Italian Renaissance painter Pietro Perugino at the age of eight.

 Get the latest articles delivered to your inbox